oscar-franzen/adobo/README.md

 ```

 ### Basic usage - loading a dataset of raw read counts
 Create a new dataset object.
-This is the object containing the dataset.
+This will be a new object containing your single cell data.
 All downstream operations and analyses are performed on this object and stored in it.
 ```python
 data = ad.IO.load_from_file('input_single_cell_rnaseq_read_counts.mat',
                              verbose=True,